Sarah Mitton

 Sarah Dawn Mitton (born 20 June 1996) is a Canadian athlete specializing in the shot put.
 She is the 2023 World silver medallist and a two-time World Indoor champion (2024, 2025).
-The first Canadian woman to medal in the shot put at either World Athletics global championship, she is also the 2023 Pan American, 2022 Commonwealth, and 2019 Summer Universiade champion.
+The first Canadian woman to medal in the shot put at either World Athletics global championship, she is also a two-time Commonwealth Games gold medallist (2022, 2026), 2024 Diamond League winner, the 2023 Pan American champion, and 2019 Summer Universiade champion.

 Mitton represented Canada at the 2020 and 2024 Summer Olympics, and holds both the indoor and outdoor national records in women's shot put.

 Career

 Youth and university (2013–19)

 Mitton was born in Liverpool, Nova Scotia and raised in Brooklyn.
 A student athlete, she began throwing while in junior high school, but also participated in other events, and made the Nova Scotian heptathlon team in 2013.
 After graduating from Liverpool High School in 2014, she was accepted to the University of Windsor on an athletic scholarship.
 International assignments eluded Mitton in the early years of her career, narrowly missing qualification for both the 2013 World Youth Championships and the 2014 World Junior Championships.
 In 2015 she won the Canadian junior title in shot put, which led to her first international assignment, the Pan American Junior Championships.
 Competing on home soil in Edmonton, she finished in fourth place, 0.77 metres behind bronze medalist Sophia Rivera.

 Continuing to distinguish herself during her studies at Windsor, Mitton won the U Sports title and was named USports female field athlete of the year in 2018.
 The university also bestowed upon her the DeMarco Award, in recognition of students who combined "academic achievement with athletic prowess."
 Internationally, she competed at two Summer Universiades, finishing tenth in her first appearance in 2017 before taking gold in the shot put at the 2019 Summer Universiade in Naples.
 The latter was the first time she had competed in a shot put event with qualification and finals on the same day, something she simulated extensively in advance, which she later said gave her a considerable advantage over her competitors.
 Mitton described it as "overwhelming" that her first international medal was a gold medal.

 After graduating with a Bachelor of Science degree, Mitton delayed plans to pursue further studies in marine biology to continue her athletics career, relocating to Toronto and for a time residing with fellow Canadian shot putter Brittany Crew.
 Following her Universiade victory, she made two other major international appearances in 2019, finishing sixth at the 2019 Pan American Games in Lima, and then making her World Championship debut at the 2019 edition in Doha.
 Mitton placed twenty-fourth in the qualification round, and did not advance to the event final.
 She would later attribute her performance to fatigue after a long season.